akshita-2002/Dot-Net/Entity Framweork Core.md

 3. bridges gap b/w oop and adatabase programming
 4. ORM(Object Relation Mapping) framework that allows you to easily create and coonect to databse

-     - object - refrs to frontend model (replica of table, classes having its own properties) - in C#
+     - object - refers to frontend model (replica of table, classes having its own properties) - in C#
      - Relation - backend structure , always in sql databse
      - Mapping - convertor